 Things to do on a rainy day at home

-- Build the biggest indoor cubby house the world has ever seen.
+- Build a massive indoor cubby house

 - Teach your kids some easy card games.
-Show your toddler how to play snap, your primary schoolers to play Go Fish and your teenagers to play Rascals and Royalty
+Show your toddler how to play snap, your primary schoolers to play Go Fish and your teenagers to play Rascals and Royalty.

-- Sort through your toy boxes – the kids will play and you can declutter.
+- Sort through your toy boxes – the kids will play and you can declutter

 - Make an indoor obstacle course

-- Make paper planes and test them out.
+- Make paper planes and test them out

-- Play indoor hopscotch with washi tape
+- Play indoor hopscotch (use tape to mark the squares)

 - Display your family photos on the TV or device.
 Maybe even get the kids to make their own slideshow of a particular event or person (you would be surprised by their tech knowledge)

-- Construct puppets from old gloves or socks and hold a fun drama performance.
+- Construct puppets from old gloves or socks and hold a fun drama performance

-- Set up a shop front – a bit of pantry stuff and some coins.
+- Set up a shop front – a bit of pantry stuff and some coins

-- Have a trivia contest – choose a host, make teams and score to find out who is the smartest in the family (don’t forget to have a range of questions tailored to all members of the family)
+- Hold a trivia contest – choose a host, make teams and score to find out who is the smartest in the family (don’t forget to have a range of questions tailored to all members of the family)

-- Have a concert – any item can be used for a concert i.e. doing skits/plays, dancing, singing, magic shows, showing off a special talent, telling jokes etc. The kids can practice their talent and could even make tickets and programmes.
+- Have a concert โ any item can be used for a concert i.e. doing skits/plays, dancing, singing, magic shows, showing off a special talent, telling jokes etc. The kids can practice their talent and could even make tickets and programmes.

 - Make robots/monsters/box people/cities out of old boxes or suitable throw-away items and paint them.

-- Write a letter to Grandma, Grandad or any beloved relative or friend and post it to them.
+- Write a letter to Grandma, Grandad or any relative or friend and post it to them.
 Take the kids to the post office for the full experience.

-- As it gets closer to Christmas – make your own decorations or start hanging your Christmas Lights this can also be used at Easter, Halloween etc.
+- As it gets closer to Christmas โ make your own decorations or start hanging your Christmas Lights this can also be used at Easter, Halloween etc.

-- Make up a family time capsule.
+- Make a family time capsule

 - Make a batch of playdough and get creative – you could even try Nutella Playdough (and yes it is edible)

-- If you dare, make instruments out of household objects and JAM – this could be an item to do in your concert!!
-(Rubber bands are great for guitar strings stretched over different objects to create different sounds, different levels of water in glass containers make great notes, rice or grains in containers for shakers – use your imagination and anything can be an instrument!
+- If you dare, make instruments out of household objects and JAM โ this could be an item to do in your concert!!
+Rubber bands are great for guitar strings stretched over different objects to create different sounds, different levels of water in glass containers make great notes, rice or grains in containers for shakers โ use your imagination and anything can be an instrument!

 - Hold a disco in the dark – turn off the lights, turn up the music, bust out the glow sticks and boogie.